 All school rules apply on field trips.
-Field trips are to be approved by the Principal.
-Student participation on field trips is at the discretion of administrators.
+Field trips are approved by the Principal and K-12 District Leader.
+Payments for field trips will not be refunded if students are unable to attend due to an absence or disciplinary consequences.